HugoFara/pylinkage/README.md

 ### Synthesize a Linkage from Requirements

+Requires `pip install pylinkage[scipy]`.
 Design a four-bar where the coupler passes through specific points:

 ```python
 from pylinkage.synthesis import path_generation